Android-9/overthewire-bandit/WARGAMES.md

 > if you tried to run this line without it, there would
 > be lots of 'Permission Denied' messages for files that
 > we do not have access for so to make things easier to
-> find the file that is accessable, you can hide all the
+> find the file that is accessible, you can hide all the
 > unnecessary information.

 Password: morbNTDkSW6jIlUc0ymOdMaLnOlFVAaj